ffund/compe-design-project/lab5/spi.md

 ### Change the SPI bus speed

-By default, the SPI interface operates too fast for `piscope` to be able to reliably show us what's going on on the SPI lines.
+By default, the SPI interface operates too fast for us to reliably see what's going on on the SPI lines.
 We will tell the SPI interface to run slower so that we can watch it.
 Open the library file `MFRC522.py`:

 ```
 nano ~/lab-spi/MFRC522-python/mfrc522/MFRC522.py